 There are a number of field performance tests that law enforcement may administer.
 It is important that you do not take any of these tests.
 They are not really looking to determine if you are under the influence of alcohol, they are looking for evidence to use against you.
 If they believe the field tests support their conclusion that you are under the influence, they may arrest you.

 You do not have to take these tests and, depending on the circumstances, there may be no consequence for your failure to do so.
 Though you may be considered uncooperative and arrested, they will likely arrest you anyway.
 It is your right to tell law enforcement officials that you would like to speak with a Toledo DUI lawyer or that your attorney has advised against doing these tests.

 There may be times where you will have no choice as to whether or not to submit to tests.
 If you are unconscious, if you are transported for medical treatment, if the police obtain a search warrant, or if you refuse to cooperate, you could be facing an automatic felony.

-Please call us now to set up a free case consultation with a Toledo DUI lawyer.
+Please call us now to set up a FREE case consultation.